220110-Java-React-Enterprise/Curriculum-Notes/project specs/project-1.md

  - HTTP
  - ORM
  - Servlets
- - DevOps (bonus)
+ - DevOps (bonus: automate it fully)

+## Project 1:
 You will be building an API which exposes functionality to accept, deserialize, and persist objects in a database.
-Your API will be remotely accessible and accessed by Postman. **A front-end GUI is not required for MVP.** You will expose an API which will accept incoming GET, PUT, POST, and DELETE requests and perform CRUD functionality.
+Your API will be remotely accessible and accessed by Postman. **A front-end GUI is not required for MVP.** You will expose an API which will accept incoming GET, PUT, POST, and DELETE requests.
 We will use Postman to test and consume your API.
+Your API will depend on a custom ORM which will be written in it's own project, packaged as a .JAR file, and used as a dependency.

+#### Part 1 - Custom ORM:
+You will develop a custom ORM which uses reflection to dynamically build CRUD functionality without being aware of the structure/schema beforehand.
+This should abstract all JDBC and persistence logic away from the other part of the project.
+Your ORM is a dependency to be utilized by the other part of the project.

+#### Part 2 - Web Service:
+You will create your own web service used to store, manipulate, and retrieve objects in response to HTTP requests.
+Your service will be remotely available on AWS, and will utilize your ORM as a dependency.
+You will expose an API using Java servlets that allow us to manipulate the objects as resources.
+You will decide on what sort of resources your service can handle.
+Make up some sort of service, use your imagination, and design the resources that you would store.
+Example: An airline microservice that persists data about customers.
+It doesn't need to worry about aircraft or billing, it's just persisting and recalling user POJOs to suport some other application.

 You will be expected to complete the minimum viable product by the deadline and give a brief presentation demonstrating your project and answering questions from the QC team.